 Dr. Meister's work in "Vibrational Spectra" is purely theoretical, and consists of a study of molecules under certain conditions.
-Complicated as it may be, though, you will find Dr. Meister ready to you will mad Dr. Meister ready to discuss it at the drop of a hat.
-But heed this warning: Unless you are a senior, majoring in physics, it will be as Greek to you as the Phoenician alphabet.
-'Farewell' a sellout; payment deadline set A limited number of extra bids will be put on sale Monday for the Senior Farewell at Tam O'Shanter Country club.
+Complicated as it may be, though, you will find Dr. Meister ready to discuss it at the drop of a hat.
+Butheed this warning: Unless you are heed this warning: Unless you are a senior, majoring in physics, it will be as Greek to you as the Phoenician alphabet.

+'Farewell' a sellout; payment deadline set

+A limited number of extra bids will be put on sale Monday for the Senior Farewell at Tam O'Shanter Country club.
 A sellout of 200 bids occurred so far.

-The committee, beleagured by disappointed ticket-seekers, engaged the upstairs ballroom and bar of the Tam, thereby providing accommodations for 50 additional Seniors eligible for refund must accommodations for 50 additional couples.
+The committee, beleagured by gaged the upstairs ballroom and bar of the Tam, thereby providing accommodations for 50 additional couples.
+Going ahead with plans for the the wee hours.

 Going ahead with plans for the dance, the committee decided thumbs down on reserved tables, with the explanation that they cut down the party-like spirit.
 Del Rene's orchestra, which performed at the Winter Whirl of December 16, has been engaged to play until 12:30 a.m.
-After that "Musak" (canned music) will take over until Seniors eligible for return must return their receipt with a request for refund to "Social Committee, June 1950 class," via campus mail, by Wednesday, the social commit-tee announced today.
-Requests re-ceived after Wednesday cannot be becomed thay said ceived after Wednesday cannot be honored, they said.
+After that "Musak" (canned music) will take over until ceived after Wednesday cannot be honored, they said.

+Seniors eligible for refund must return their receipt with a request for refund to "Social Committee, June 1950 class," via campus mail, by Wednesday, the social committee announced today.
+Requests received after Wednesday cannot be hanged they said.